MathisBurger/MusicalDesk/README.md

 - [x] Frontend success and cancel pages
 - [ ] Option for customer to view his ticket orders & QR Code generation
 - [ ] Option to add tickets to your google / apple wallet
+- [ ] Remove invalidated field from tickets. invalidated_at is enough
 - [ ] Create backend users & user overview that are not customers
 - [ ] Add option to frontend to invalidate tickets and see their status
 - [ ] Backend code documentation